 Oregon, 1980: Jane, Elaine and Louise are all feeling the effects of inflation and cannot afford, as the title states, the high cost of living.
 Jane cannot afford a babysitter or get ...
 See full summary »

-This remake of the 1946 movie of the same name accounts an affair between a seedy drifter and a seductive wife of a roadside cafe owner.
+This remake of the 1946 movie of the same name accounts an affair between a seedy drifter and a seductive wife of a roadside café owner.
 This begins a chain of events that culminates in murder.
-Based on a novel by James M. Cain.
 Written by

 Craig Clarke <firstname.lastname@example.org>

 After the success of this movie, Butterfly (1982), another filmed adaptation of a novel by 'James M Cain' was made and released the following year.
 Also released in 1981 was Body Heat (1981) which though not technically a remake of Double Indemnity (1944) (also from the novel by James M. Cain) did reference it considerably.
 The story and characters closely parallel the earlier film.
 Ned, Matty and Oscar are Walter, Phyllis and Keyes respectively.
 See more »

 Cora threatens to expose Frank, however a wife cannot testify against her husband.
 See more »